Ema-cr/manipulacion_dom/README.md

 ## 🔧 Funcionalidades

-✅ Formulario con validación de nombre y edad
-✅ Botón para guardar datos en LocalStorage
+✅ Form with validation of name and age
 ✅ Mostrar los datos guardados al recargar la página
-✅ Contador de interacciones con SessionStorage
-✅ Botón para limpiar todos los datos
-✅ Diseño responsive y organizado
-✅ Imagen superior con título centrado
+✅ Responsive and Organized Design

 ---

 ## 🧠 ¿Cómo usarlo?

-1. Clona o descarga este repositorio.
+1. Clona or download this repository.
-2. Asegúrate de tener los siguientes archivos en la misma carpeta:
+2. Be sure to have the following files in the same folder:
    - `index.html`
    - `style.css`
    - `main.js`
-   - `logo.png` (opcional)
+   - `logo.png` (optional)
-3. Abre `index.html` en tu navegador favorito.
-4. ¡Empieza a interactuar con el formulario!
+3. Open `Index.html` in your favorite browser.
+4. Start interacting with the form!

 ---

-## 📦 Extras opcionales
+## 📦 Optional extras

-- [ ] Agregar animaciones al mostrar datos.
-- [ ] Conectar con `json-server` para simular una API.
+- [ ] Connect with `Json-Server` to simulate an API.
-- [ ] Mostrar fecha u hora de última actualización.
-- [ ] Soporte para varios usuarios.

 ---

 ## ✍️ Autor

 **Emanuel Gaviria** **LoveLace** **Gaviriacardonaemanuel@gmail.com** **1000920354**
-Estudiante de Desarrollo de Software
-Desarrollado como parte de un ejercicio práctico para aplicar conocimientos sobre el DOM, almacenamiento local y validación de formularios en JavaScript.
+Software Development Student
+Developed as part of a practical exercise to apply knowledge about DOM, local storage and validation of forms in JavaScript.

 ---

-## 📄 Licencia
+## 📄 License

-Este proyecto es de uso educativo y libre.
-Puedes modificarlo y adaptarlo según tus necesidades.
+This project is for educational and free use.
+You can modify it and adapt it according to your needs.